Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Model and Preliminary Analysis

 There is a finite set $\cali$ of individuals who are competing for $q^{\Sigma} \in \mathbb{N}$ identical positions.
 Each individual $i \in \cali$ is in need of a single position, and has a distinct merit score $\sigma_i \in \mathbb{R}_{+}$.
 Let $\sigma = (\sigma_i)_{i\in\cali}$ denote the vector of merit scores.
 In the absence of an affirmative action policy, individuals with higher merit scores have higher claims for a position.
 Throughout the paper, we fix the set of all individuals $\cali$, the number of positions $q^{\Sigma}$, and the vector of merit scores $\sigma$.

-There are two types of affirmative action provisions in India: the primary VR policy and the secondary HR policy.
-We start our analysis by focusing on VR policy only.\footnote{Focusing on the primary VR policy enables us to relate our analysis to Supreme Court judgments and policy discussions in India, because, the discussions in the country on the 103rd Amendment completely abstract away from the secondary HR policy.} This version of our model is a refinement of \cite{komson16}.
-An extended model that includes both VR and HR policies is later presented in Appendix \ref{sec:horizontal}.
+There are two types of affirmative action provisions in India: the primary vertical reservations (VR policy) and the secondary horizontal reservations (HR policy).
+The discussions in the country on the 103rd Amendment, including in the Supreme Court judgment \textit{Janhit Abhiyan (2022)\/}, abstract away from the secondary HR policy.
+Thus, to relate our analysis to policy debates in India, we also exclusively focus on the primary VR policy throughout.